jangadeiro/GhostProtocol_Mesh_V2/README.md

 🔥 Asset Serving & Decentralization Enhancements
 1. ghost_server.py Updates
 Decentralized Linking: Viewing links now use relative URLs that do not include the server address.
-For example, the format <--<a href="/view_asset/<asset_id>--> is used.
+For example, the format `<a href="/view_asset/<asset_id>` is used.
 This supports referencing by the Ghost Mesh Node (GMN) across the network.

 Copy Links: Links copied by users remain absolute URLs (http://ip:port/view_asset/<asset_id>) for ease of use.